Herminio Masantonio

 Herminio Masantonio (5 August 1910 – 11 September 1956) was an Argentine football centre-forward.
 He played most of his career for Huracán and represented Argentina at international level.

 Masantonio is one of Huracán's legends, being the all-time top scorer of the club.
-Besides, he is placed 3rd. in the list of Argentine Primera División top scorers with 253 goals in 358 matches.
-Despite those outstanding marks, Masantonio was never top scorer of an individual season.
-He didn't win any official title with Huracán, either.
+He is ranked third in the list of Argentine Primera División top scorers with 253 goals in 358 matches.
+Despite these marks, Masantonio was never the top scorer of an individual season and did not win any official title with Huracán.

 Biography

 Born in Ensenada in 1910, Masantonio started his career in Villa Albino Sportivo, that was affiliated to La Plata football league, where he debuted in the fourth division in 1926.
-Three years later, Masantonio moved to Club Platense of the same league, where he started to show his scoring skills.
+Three years later, Masantonio moved to Club Platense of the same league, where he began achieving greater scores.

 Apart from football, Masantonio was a boxing enthusiast and wished to make a career in the sport.
-Nevertheless, Lieutenant Tomás Ducó, member of C.A.
+However, Lieutenant Tomás Ducó, member of C.A.
 Huracán (he would be later president of club) had been informed about Masantonio's potential for football so he convinced him to play for the club.
 Masantonio signed his first contract for Huracán, starting his career at the very dawn of the professional era of Argentine football in 1931.
-He scored two goals to Quilmes in his debut for Huracán, which thrashed the Cervecero 5–1.
+He scored two goals to Quilmes in his debut for Huracán, which helped to defeat the Cervecero 5–1.

 In his inaugural season in Primera División, Masantonio scored 23 goals.
-He was a skilled centreforward but sometimes he tended to abuse dribbling.
+He was a skilled centreforward but was accused of misusing dribbling.
 A journalist stated that Masantonio "was a centroforward that is Bernabé Ferreyra when he is 40 metres to the goal, and Nolo Ferreira when he is three metres", making a word name with both stars' surnames and comparing their different styles of playing.

-By 1939, Masantonio used to switch positions on the field, sometimes ocupping defensive positions or placing as centrehalf.
-That caused him to be punished by Huracán executives, alleging that "they have hired him to score goals".
+By 1939, Masantonio would switch positions on the field, sometimes occupying defensive positions or placing as centrehalf.
+This resulted in punishment by Huracán executives, alleging that "they have hired him to score goals".
 In 1941, Masantonio was seconded by prominent players such as Norberto Méndez, Llamil Simes, and Delfín Unzué.
-In 1937, 1939 and 1940 were the years when Masantonio scored most goals (28 each).
+Masantonio scored most goals in 1937, 1939, and 1940 (28 each).